chingching11/Spartan-Trading/README.md

 # Spartan-Trading

 ## Introduction
 Spartan Trading is a decentralized application for buying and selling properties using the [spartan-gold blockchain](https://github.com/taustin/spartan-gold.git) and its currency (gold).
 In addition to money transaction, it can accept 2 more additional transactions: register property ownership and trading (buying the registered property).
 Each client will have a wallet, and the process of transaction will use the wallet address.
-The implementation ideas of this project are based on the concept of [ERC721] Non-Fungible Token standard (https://eips.ethereum.org/EIPS/eip-721).
+The implementation ideas of this project are based on the concept of [ERC721](https://eips.ethereum.org/EIPS/eip-721) Non-Fungible Token standard.
 3 main features: register ownership, trading, wallet.

 ## Logic
 To sell a property, the seller has to register ownership first, and the registered information will be recorded in the blockchain and the buyer can only buy the registered properties.